Ignite-Strategies/eventscrm-backend/UNIVERSAL-GOOGLE-AUTH-SCHEMA.md

   adminId      String
   admin        Admin @relation(...)

-  // Service Type
+  // Service Type (for UI/UX - "Is Gmail connected?")
   service      String    // "gmail" | "youtube" | "ads" | "drive"

+  // 🔥 THE KEY INSIGHT: TOKENS ARE UNIVERSAL!
-  // Universal OAuth Tokens (Like Universal Personhood!) email        String accessToken  String refreshToken String tokenExpiry  DateTime? status       String @default("active") // "active" | "revoked"
+  // The ONLY difference is the SCOPES requested during OAuth! email        String accessToken  String     // ← Works with ANY Google API you have scopes for! refreshToken String     // ← Same token, any service! tokenExpiry  DateTime? scopes       Json       // ← ["gmail.send", "youtube.upload"] - What this token can do status       String @default("active") // "active" | "revoked"

   // Service-specific metadata (JSON)